UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 >               platform : linux-64
 >             user-agent : conda/23.1.0 requests/2.28.1 CPython/3.10.8 Linux/6.2.6-arch1-1 arch/ glibc/2.37
 >                UID:GID : 1000:1000
 >              netrc file : None
 >             offline mode : False
->
 > ~~~
 > {: .bash}
 >
-> This will tell you where the python executable for the environment is stored e.g. `/home/neil/miniconda3/bin/python`.
+>
 {: .callout}

 ## Listing the contents of an environment

 In addition to forgetting names and locations of Conda environments, at some point you will probably forget exactly what has been installed in a particular Conda environment.
 Again, there is a `conda` command for listing the contents on an environment.
 To list the contents of the `basic-scipy-env` that you created above, run the following command.

 ~~~
 $ conda list --name basic-scipy-env